Red Hills (Tuolumne County): Fauna

-Although the Red Hills has no perennial streams, it has a number of intermittent streams that have spring fed reaches and pools.
-Two sensitive riparian animal species are associated with these areas, Hesperoleucus symmetricus (California roach, a minnow; the distinctive Red Hills population has been called the Red Hills roach) and Rana boylii (foothill yellow legged frog).
+Although the Red Hills has no perennial streams, it has a number of intermittent streams that have spring-fed reaches and pools.
+Two sensitive riparian animal species are associated with these areas, Hesperoleucus symmetricus subsp. serpentinus (a minnow; the distinctive Red Hills population or subspecies of California roach called the Red Hills roach) and Rana boylii (foothill yellow legged frog).

 The Red Hills roach is found in abundance in several pools of permanent water located along the intermittent streams which drain into Six Bit Gulch and Poor Man's Gulch.
 It is thought that the permanent pools are spring-fed.
 During the dry part of the year the fish are confined to these permanent pools surviving in warm shallow water until spring when they move upstream to spawn.
 A recent study by ichthyologists at the University of California, Davis, and the California Department of Fish and Game has indicated that the Red Hills variety of California roach has unique morphologic characteristics, which make them noticeably different from other roach populations, notably a chisel lip.
 The chisel lip is used to scrape algae, a major food source, off submerged rocks.

 The foothill yellow-legged frog has been found in the western portion of the Red Hills in the Andrews Creek drainage.
 The western pond turtle has been found in the eastern portion of the Red Hills in Poor Man's Gulch.
 Both are rare species, formerly candidates for federal listing.